-R-21 = Conventional 72'/Open Space 50'
+R-21 = Conventional 72'/Open Space 50'\

-R-43 = Conventional 81'/Open Space 60'
+R-43 = Conventional 81'/Open Space 60'\

-R-86 = Conventional 135'/Open Space 70'
+R-86 = Conventional 135'/Open Space 70'\

-MR-1/MR-2 = Conventional 99'/Open Space 80'
+MR-1/MR-2 = Conventional 99'/Open Space 80'\

-Due to the flexibility of the lot sizes/frontage in Open Space Subdivisions, the minimum building square may be reduced in the rare occasion that the square cannot be met within the setbacks.
+\Due to the flexibility of the lot sizes/frontage in Open Space Subdivisions, the minimum building square may be reduced in the rare occasion that the square cannot be met within the setbacks.
 However, the applicant and the Commission should keep in mind that one purpose of the Open Space Subdivision is to protect sensitive land areas, and therefore the applicant should make every attempt to pursue the building

 - 23. Ground Mounted Solar Panels.
 Ground mounted solar panels shall only be allowed in the following (Industrial) Zones: General Industry (GI); General Industry 2 (GI-2); Planned Industrial (PI); and, Planned Industrial 2 (PI-2).
 They shall not be permitted in any other zoning districts.
 Ground mounted solar panels will be permitted by Special Permit in each zone listed above and must adhere to the following: - a.
 Solar panels may only be erected to support the energy needs of an existing building.
 They must be on the same lot as the building for which they support. - b.
 Before the solar panels are approved, the Planning and Zoning Commission must be given enough information to prove that the solar panels will only generate enough electricity for the building on the same lot within any given year. - c.
 The solar panels shall be set back 100 feet from the front property line and fifty feet from any side or rear property line.
 If abutting a residential district, the panels shall be 100 feet from all property lines that abut the residential district. - d.
-Solar panels shall occupy no more than 30 percent of the lot. - e.
+Solar panels shall occupy no more than 30 percent of the lot.

+- e.
 The Planning and Zoning Commission may require any screening they deem necessary to buffer the solar panels from the view of passing motorists and adjacent properties that may be affected.
-Screening can include, but not be limited to, fencing, landscaping and berming.
+Screening can include, but not be limited to, fencing, landscaping and berming. - f.

-- f.
 Glare.
 Solar panels shall be placed and arranged such that reflected solar radiation or glare shall not be directed onto adjacent buildings, properties or roadways. - 24.
 Roof Mounted Solar Panels: Roof mounted solar panels shall be permitted in all zones under the following guidelines: - a.
-Roof mounted solar panels shall be permitted in residential zones with the approval of a Certificate of Zoning Compliance.
-They are subject to the same rules and regulations as commercial roof mounted panels, except for Section IV.A.24.c. shall not apply. - b.
+Roof mounted solar panels shall be permitted on single-family or twofamily dwellings with the approval of a zoning permit.
+They are subject to the same rules and regulations as commercial roof mounted panels, except for Section IV.A.24.c. shall not apply.
+(6/27/2019) - b.
 Height.
 Solar energy systems shall not exceed maximum height restrictions within any zoning district. - c.
 Exterior surfaces of the collectors and related equipment shall have a non-reflective finish. - d.
-If solar energy systems located on a roof are visible from a public right-of-way, they shall be color-coordinated to harmonize with roof materials and other dominant colors of the structure. - e.
-Panels shall be mounted at the same angle as the rooføs surface with the maximum distance of 18 inches between the roof and the highest edge of the system.
+[Deleted] (6/27/2019) - e.
+Panels shall be mounted at the same angle as the roof's surface with the maximum distance of 18 inches between the roof and the highest edge of the system.